Tiny, long-lost primate rediscovered in Indonesia

 •April 10, 2008 • Leave a Comment

 I stumbled upon this site and it has been a wonderful diversion–I should be sleeping.
-I quite like the option of making people I know look like a chimp :-D
+I quite like the option of making people I know look like a chimp 😀

 http://morph.cs.st-andrews.ac.uk/Transformer/